 Share and Enjoy !

-We’ve been contacted by many of organizations that can’t justify the annual licensing costs for Jive when they already have Microsoft 365 (which includes Yammer for Social and SharePoint for Document Management/ECM).
+We’ve been contacted by many organizations that can’t justify the annual licensing costs for Jive.
+This is especially true considering many already have Microsoft 365, which includes Teams and Viva Engage for collaboration and SharePoint for communication.
+Because of our experience, we’re able to help build the business case for migrating from Jive to Microsoft 365.

-These conversations have been focused primarily on Intranets – the sites that internal employees use for collaboration.
-Jive remains a dominant player in building external communities (and from an outsider looking in, it looks like Microsoft is conceding some areas with announcements about no longer supporting Public sites on Microsoft 365).
+These conversations have been focused primarily on Intranets – the sites that internal employees use for communication.
+Jive used to be a dominant player in building external communities, but now Microsoft has really upped its game when it comes to Intranets and collaboration.

 Speed of Innovation

 For many years, Jive was able to run rings around SharePoint because of the three year update cycle of SharePoint.
 Three years is an eternity when it comes to collaboration, especially social.
-With the acquisition of Yammer, and probably even more important the adoption on continuous delivery, Microsoft is moving as fast as it’s smaller competitors.
+Now that Microsoft has fully embraced the cloud, they roll out updates to Microsoft 365 as fast as anyone.
+For any doubters, take a look at the roadmap below.
+You’ll see hundreds of items in development and hundreds currently rolling out.

 Clear Roadmap